GoogleCloudPlatform/professional-services/tools/airflow-v1-to-v2-migration/README.md

 ## PRE-REQUISITES:

 1. DAG folders, to be changed, must be available on the local machine.
-2. Airflow tool repo to be forked to the local machine to be executed with the command.
+2. Airflow v1 to v2 migration tool repo to be forked to the local machine to be executed with the command.

 ## TEST-ENV SETUP